chrisroselli/production-team-resources/docs/home.md

 **Click on `docs`**

 **Adding/Editing content**
-  - Inside you will find the Markdown files that make up all the documentation
+  - Inside `docs` you will find the Markdown files that make up all the documentation
   - You have full permissions to edit any and all pages
   - Add a new page `Create new file`
   - Update an existing page (Click on page file, click on Pencil icon in right corner)